pygumby/progfun1-course-notes/README.md

 + In a pure object-oriented programming language, each value is an object.
 If this language is based on classes, the type of each value, i.e., object, would be a class.

   + In Scala, there are not just reference types but also primitive types and functions.
 Does this mean Scala is not purely object-oriented?
     + Conceptually, primitive types, e.g., `Int`, do not receive any special treatment and are used like other classes.
 The fact that, under the hood, `Int`s are represented as 32-bit integers, can be regarded as a mere optimization.
+The rest of this section elaborates on this point.
     + Functions are actually represented by classes, too, just like I have demonstrated at the end of lecture 3.2.
+Lecture 4.2 elaborates on classes representing functions.

 + Scala's `Boolean` type maps to the JVM's primitive type `boolean`, however, one could easily implement a purely object-oriented `Boolean`  type from scratch.